thomasnield/kotlin_math_cheatsheet/README.md

 # Calculus

-Calculus is the study of _change_ in mathematics, studying rates of change and how a change in variable affects another variable.
+Calculus is the study of _change_ in mathematics, studying rates of change and how a change in one variable affects another variable.

 Here's a fun thought experiment: when you read the speedometer of a moving car, you may read it as 45 km/hour.
 But think about  how the car's onboard system calculates that for a moment.
 At a given instant, or a _paused_ moment in time, can the car actually calculate its speed?
 Or does it actually need to sample a distance (10 cm?
 1 cm? .001 cm?) between two points and record the time it took?
 The car needs to travel _some_ distance to calculate its speed, and that sampled distance can theoretically be as small as you want.
 It can approach 0 as long as it never touches 0.
 Watch this [video by 3Blue1Brown to see this concept in detail](https://youtu.be/9vKqVkMQHKk).